HarshCasper/Rotten-Scripts/README.md

 - Read the [Code of Conduct](https://github.com/HarshCasper/Rotten-Scripts/blob/master/CODE_OF_CONDUCT.md)
 - Create a Pull Request which will be promptly reviewed and suggestions would be added to improve it.
 - Add Screenshots to help us know what this Script is all about.
 - Having difficulty in contributing?
-Read the [Contribution Guide](https://github.com/HarshCasper/Rotten-Scripts/blob/master/CONTRIBUTING.md) for detailed explanation.
+Read the [Contribution Guide](https://github.com/HarshCasper/Rotten-Scripts/blob/master/CONTRIBUTING.md) for a detailed explanation.

 ## 💻 Languages used in this project